 Value Stream Map (VSM) is a diagram of every step involved in the material and information flows needed to bring a product from order to delivery.
 It is a lean manufacturing or lean enterprise technique used to document, analyse and improve the flow of information or materials required to produce a product or service for a customer.

 In an ideal process, materials and information flow smoothly and with a steady pattern.
-This process excludes the non value-added steps (waste).
-Value defines by internal or external customer who uses the output of the steps or the process.
-By definition, value-added step physically changes the process, is done right the first time and customer is willing to pay for it.
+This process excludes the non-value-added steps (waste).
+The value defines by an internal or external customer who uses the output of the steps of the process.
+By definition, the value-added step physically changes the process, is done right the first time and the customer is willing to pay for it.

 Waste is one of the seven wastes identified by Toyota.
 These are:

 1. Select the Value Stream ( a product Family)

 Firstly, we need to select one value stream (product family) that we want to map.
 A family is a group of items that pass through similar processing steps and over common equipment.
 We need to focus on family instead of drawing VSM for individual products.
 Create Product Family Matrix if your mix is complicated.